Undergraduate degree: BA

 At the UO, a degree in Asian studies provides a broad background on Asian countries.
 You can complete three years of language training—such as Chinese, Japanese, or Korean—and cover several disciplines and national traditions.
 You’ll receive plenty of support and have access to resources and learning tools through two UO campus resources—the Yamada Language Center and the Center for Asian and Pacific Studies.

 Established in 1967, the East Asian art collection in the UO Library system has the largest volume of Japanese, Chinese, and Korean language materials in the state of Oregon.
-In addition to the Knight Library’s holdings, the Architecture and Allied Arts Library houses more than 1,000 books on Chinese and Japanese art history.
+In addition to the Knight Library’s holdings, the Design Library houses more than 1,000 books on Chinese and Japanese art history.

 The Asian studies program at the UO will inspire and give you the opportunity to work with experts in this fascinating field.
 You’ll have resources and first-hand learning opportunities that will bring your studies to life.
 You’ll gain comprehensive knowledge of the past to help inform your understanding of the present, highlighting the importance of current events in Asia.